Seagate/cloudfuse/README.md

 ## Offline Access (New)

 Cloudfuse now supports offline access through the `file_cache` component.
 When cloud storage is unreachable, reads and writes continue against the local cache and are flushed to cloud storage once connectivity is restored.
-The feature is enabled by default and can be disabled via the `block-offline-access` flag.
+The feature is **enabled by default** and can be disabled via the `block-offline-access` flag.

-> **Note:** Because Cloudfuse uses eventual consistency with last-writer-wins semantics, offline access can extend the consistency window indefinitely and increases the risk of data conflicts in multi-client setups.
-See [component/file_cache/OfflineAccess.md](component/file_cache/OfflineAccess.md) for full details and configuration guidance.
+> **Note:** Cloudfuse uses eventual consistency with last-writer-wins semantics.
+Offline access can extend the consistency window indefinitely and **increases the risk of data conflicts in multi-client setups!** See [component/file_cache/OfflineAccess.md](component/file_cache/OfflineAccess.md) for full details and configuration guidance.

 ## Limitations